How to Think like Elon Musk - Jobidea24

 He also says that killing people to some extent can help: "If you accept the possibilities, it reduces the fear."

-For example, when he started SpaceX, he thought the chances of success would be less than 10% and accepted that he could lose everything.
-However, there may be some progress.
+For example, when he started SpaceX, he thought his chances of success would be less than 10% and accepted that he could lose everything.
+However, there may have been some progress.

 Elon Musk said to Altman, "Even if we die, maybe other organizations will pick up the baton and continue,"

 Musk is also big on risk-taking.
 My earnings from PayPal were $180M.
 Elon Musk said I invested $100M in SpaceX, $70M in Tesla, and $10M in Solar City.
-I have to borrow money for the rent," Musk said.
+I have to pay the rent," Musk said.

 Things are challenging with SpaceX or Tesla.
 After SpaceX's first three launches failed, the company nearly folded in 2008.